unfoldingWord-dev/translationStudio-Info/docs/tNavigate.rst

 Working Views Icons
 -------------------

+The project screen can display three different views of the texts that you can access by tapping the working view icons:

 * The **Chapter or Story icon** is the top working views icon on the left (held horizontally) or bottom left (held vertically) and looks like 3½ horizontal lines.

    * Swipe up to read the entire chapter or story in the source text language.